Jay Leno: Why a luxurious watch is sort of pleasant automobile — and vice versa

 - 0

-Mechanical watches and vehicles have plenty in not unusual.
+Mechanical watches and vehicles have plenty, is not unusual.

-A current twin grab paddle-shift transmission might be quicker than a conventional guide gearbox, however I don’t suppose it is extra enjoyable to drive For Tricks.
+A twin-grab paddle-shift transmission might be quicker than a conventional guide gearbox; however, I don’t suppose it is extra enjoyable to drive For Tricks.

-An electronic watch would possibly preserve time to the hundredth of a 2d, but it really is nowhere close to as profitable as that quiet second while you wind the crown on a mechanical watch each night before you visit mattress.
+An electronic watch would possibly preserve time to the hundredth of a 2d, but it is nowhere near as profitable as that quiet second while you wind the crown on a mechanical watch each night before you visit the mattress.

-it is very satisfying to double-seize a non-synchronized manual gearbox on a Mercer, a Bugatti, or a Bentley, or speedy perform a gated shifter on a Lamborghini, a Ferrari, or Porsche.
-I experience the mechanicalness.
+It is very satisfying to double-seize a non-synchronized manual gearbox on a Mercer, a Bugatti, or Bentley, or speedy perform a gated shifter on a Lamborghini, a Ferrari, or Porsche.
+I experience mechanicalness.
 It’s that simple.

 Study: Jaguar’s XKSS antique supercar to be resurrected for thousands and thousands

-I’ve in no way tried to take aside and reassemble a watch the way I would paintings on a vehicle engine or a carburettor, but I admire one man who ought to: Rollie Free.
+I’ve never tried to take aside and reassemble a watch like I would paintings on a vehicle engine or a carburetor, but I admire one man who ought to: Rollie Free.

 He hit a hundred and fifty.313 mph, placing an American motorbike land-speed report.